BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Conclusion

 \section{Conclusion}

-This paper has introduced a new decentralized machine learning algorithm called Byzantine resilient decentralized gradient descent.
-This algorithm is designed to solve machine learning problems when the training set is distributed over a network in the presence of Byzantine failures.
-Theoretical analysis and numerical results have been given to show that the algorithm can learn good models while being able to tolerate a certain number of Byzantine nodes in the network.
-This is in contrast to the fact that classic distributed learning algorithms fail under Byzantine failure.
+This paper introduced a new decentralized machine learning framework called Byzantine resilient decentralized gradient descent (BRIDGE).
+This framework was designed to solve machine learning problems when the training set is distributed over a decentralized network in the presence of Byzantine failures.
+Both theoretical results and experimental results were used to show that the framework could perform well while tolerating Byzantine attacks.
+One variant of the framework was shown to converge sublinearly to the global minimum in the convex setting and first-order stationary point in the convex setting.
+In addition, statistical convergence rates were also provided for this variant.

+Future work aims to improve the framework to tolerate more Byzantine agents within the network with faster convergence rates and to deal with more general nonconvex objective functions with either i.i.d.\ or non-i.i.d.\ distribution of the dataset.
+In addition, an exploration of the number of Byzantine nodes that this framework can tolerate under different kinds of non-i.i.d.\ settings will also be undertaken in future work.

-\section{Proof of Lemma \ref{lemma gradient converges}}
+\subsection{Proof of Lemma \ref{lemma gradient converges}}